What is Self-Employment Tax?

 - Can be made until tax deadline + extensions

-- Deadline planning: Solo 401(k) employee portion due Dec 31, plan ahead!
+- Deadline planning: Employee contributions to 401(k) are due Dec 31

 Qualified Business Income (QBI) Deduction: 20% Off!

-💰 QBI Deduction Basics
+๐ฐ QBI Deduction Overview

 What it is: